-Located in southern Peru, this fascinating city lies on top of a mountain that’s only accessible by train or 4-day trek.
-It was an important cultural center for the Inca civilization, but was abandoned when the Spanish came.
-It is famously referred to as the “Lost City of the Incas.”
-The location was made a UNESCO World Heritage site in 1983.
-It was also named one of the New Seven Wonders of the World in 2007.
+Located in southern Peru, this ruined city lies on top of a mountain that’s only accessible by train or a four-day trek.
+Rediscovered by Hiram Bingham in 1911, it was an important cultural center for the Inca civilization but was abandoned when the Spanish invaded the region.
+(It is famously referred to as the “Lost City of the Incas,” though that is actually Vilcabamba).
+The location was made a UNESCO World Heritage site in 1983, and it was named one of the New Seven Wonders of the World in 2007.
 Concerns over growing numbers of tourists have led to limitations on how many people can enter the site, though only by a fraction of what is necessary.
-Hopefully they will limit it even more so this site lasts for hundreds of years more.
+Hopefully they will limit it even more so this site can last for hundreds of years more.

-This Mayan city-state is one of the largest and best-preserved ruins of the civilization, and was a dominant force in the Mayan world.
-Located in Guatemala, this place lets you experience your inner-Indy early in the morning or late at night when the tourists go home and it’s just you and the jungle.
-It was very serene and one of the best travel memories I have.
+This Mayan city-state is one of the largest and best-preserved ruins of that civilization, and was a dominant force in the Mayan world during the Classic Period (200-900 AD).
+Located in Guatemala, this place lets you experience your inner Indiana Jones early in the morning or late at night when the tourists go home and it’s just you and the jungle.
+It is very serene, and that made for one of the best travel memories I have.
+Be sure to spend the night in the park, as you then really get to see it without the crowds.
 I particularly enjoyed seeing the sunrise from atop the temples.
-It’s a wonderful place to explore, deserves at least two days, and is easily accessible from neighboring Belize.
 (Random trivia: The city at the end of Star Wars: A New Hope?
 Tikal!)

 The Pyramids at Giza